BEST RESISTANCE BAND CHEST WORKOUT

 This is an exercise where loop resistance bands are much better than a tube resistance bands.

-Secure the ends of the band around the dip bar handles and place your knees over the band.
+Starting position is in the dip apparatus.
+Loop band around the dip bar handles and place your knees over the band.
 This helps you at the bottom where dips are the hardest.

-Now, if you’re really looking for more of a challenge, put those bands over your back to perform a resisted dip.
+Now, if you’re really looking for more of a challenge, put those bands over your back and wrap the band around wrists to perform a resisted dip.
 This is a brutal resistance band chest exercise.

 With this variation, the bands make every rep more difficult and increase the stimulus on your chest and you’ll have the gains to show for it.
 Shown here is 60 pounds of extra band resistance.